-Add lazy “hammock happy hour” to the heady mix and The Cove Eleuthera now tops my list as one of the Bahamas’ best luxury hotels (my other faves include Kamalame Cay, The One and Only Ocean Club and Baker’s Bay).
+Add lazy “hammock happy hour” to the heady mix and The Cove Eleuthera now tops my list as one of the Bahamas’ best luxury hotels (my other faves include Kamalame Cay, The Dunmore (Harbour Island), The Ocean Club (Nassau) and Baker’s Bay (private — Abacos)).
 I spent last weekend there with my gal pal, Lauren…see us eradicating the local population of pesky lion fish below?

 A swift 45-minute flight from Miami International Airport, we felt worlds away in this chic all-white property peppered with swaying palm trees, private beaches and hilltop infinity pool.
 Oh, did I mention Lenny Kravitz lives down the street?
 Yep, we spotted him at the airport.
 NO BIG DEAL.
 My local sources tell me he’s fond of the neighboring watering holes called Unca Genes and Daddy Joe’s.
 YOU’RE WELCOME.